sergiomrebelo/evo-poster/README.md

 The system computationally emulates the workflow of traditional [letterpress print houses](https://en.wikipedia.org/wiki/Letterpress_printing) in the 19th century, where typographer (or designers) created posters while trying to fill a matrix, often in collaboration with the client.

+> ⚠️ 🚧 **Warning:**
+> We are working into a new version of `evo-poster`.
+> This is a work-in-progress repository, no stable version is currently available.

 ## Acknowledgments
 This work is partially supported by national funds through the Foundation for Science and Technology (FCT), Portugal, within the scope of the project UID/CEC/00326/2019.
 Sérgio M. Rebelo is funded by FCT under the grant SFRH/BD/132728/2017 and COVID/BD/151969/2021.
 This work is based upon work from a scholarship supported by (SPECIES)[https://species-society.org/], the Society for the Promotion of Evolutionary Computation in Europe and its Surroundings.